 In each of these three instances, there are references to change that seemed to shape the way participants responded to temptations about potentially vulnerable contexts.
 Here the relevance of challenging offender cognitions as part of a rehabilitation process (Schaefer, 2017) is pertinent.
 Helping to improve decision-making skills in particular situations (King, 2013) would appear to have a positive impact upon resultant actions and behaviours.

 Once more, the risk calculation that might have been exercised at a time when participants were more inclined to offend (Paternoster, 1989; Cornish and Clarke, 2014) appears to be a process that participants were reluctant to engage in.
-As was the case with the age of the offender, discussion of vehicle crime offences involved recalling a way of thinking that only a former self would have entertained.
+As was the case with the age of the offender, discussion of vehicle crime involved recalling a way of thinking that only a former self would have entertained.
 This might be representative of secondary desistance (Marunna and Farrall, 2004) amongst these participants whereby offending behaviour has been successfully discontinued.
 On the other hand, it is possible to slightly overstate this due to the fact that interviews took place within a probation environment.
 In what capacity this change in perspective is attributable to the services provided by probation could be inspected more closely.
 The utilisation of a structured interview or a self-administered questionnaire (Bryman, 2016) constitute two possible avenues.
 Nonetheless, the data collected from this sample suggests that continued encouragement to reshape thinking in this fashion could be an effective approach.

 Those negatively impacted by the offence can no longer be overlooked (Farrall, 2016)